squidfunk/mkdocs-material/docs/reference/buttons.md

 ### Adding icon buttons

-Of course, icons can be added to all types of buttons by using the [icon syntax] together with any valid icon shortcode, which can be easily found with a few keystrokes through the [icon search].
+Of course, icons can be added to all types of buttons by using the [icon syntax] together with any valid icon shortcode, which can be easily found with a few keystrokes through our [icon search].

 ``` markdown title="Button with icon"
 [Send :fontawesome-solid-paper-plane:](#){ .md-button }